jalho/reindeerland/README.md

   in subsequent WebSocket upgrade request.
 The cookies are set in response to the login request.

+  Users can be created via a private HTTP API:

+  1. SSH to the server.
+  2. `curl 'http://pod-ip:90 -H "username: foo" -H "password: bar"'`

 - [`tls-proxy`](./tls-proxy)

   TLS reverse proxy load balancer serving all of the above over TLS.